oweitman/ioBroker.tvprogram/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 3.0.0 (2025-01-02)

+- TVs as a device, this is a major change because all data points have to be deleted manually by the user
+- improve datapoint creation

 ### 2.3.1 (2025-01-02)

 - little docu fixes